jamiefdhurst/journal/api/README.md

 **Successful Response:** `200`

-Retrieve statistics and configuration information on the current installation.
+Retrieve statistics, configuration information and visit summaries for the current installation.

 ```json
 {